andrew-boutin/dndtextapi/docs/DESIGN.md

 - PUT /channels/id

 User wants to add someone to their channel.
-[TODO: NOT IMPLEMENTED] 3
+TODO: 2

 User wants to remove someone from their channel.
-[TODO: NOT IMPLEMENTED] 3 (do not let them remove themselves)
+TODO: 2 (do not let them remove themselves)

 User wants to delete a Message in their Channel.